Aman-Kaushik13/MyResults-App/README.md

 ## How to run?
 ----

 To run the app you should have an emulator or simulator, clone the github repo and navigate to the project's `lib` folder and run the following command:
+# `flutter pub get`
 # `flutter run`

 That's it!
 # Also